thoughtspot/thoughtspot.github.io/_release/notes.md

 ## Supported Upgrade Paths

-If you are running one of the following versions, you can upgrade to the 5.1 release directly.
+If you are running one of the following versions, you can upgrade to the 5.1 release
+directly:

-* 4.5.1.x to 5.1
+* 4.5.1.x to 5.1.1
-* 5.0.x to 5.1
+* 5.0.x to 5.1.1
+* 5.1 to 5.1.1

 (This includes any hotfixes or customer patches on these branches.)

-If you are running a different version, you need to do a multiple pass upgrade.
+If you are running a different version, you must do a multiple pass upgrade.
 First, upgrade to one of the above versions, and then to 5.1 release.

+{: id="511-new"}
+## 5.1.1 New Features and Functionality

+### Search phrase menu now shows top 5 matches

+Drop-down menu in refinement panel of search phrase now restricted to top 5 matches.
+Separation line between top 5 matches and Ignore and Teach.

+{: id="511-fixed"}
+## 5.1.1 Fixed Issues

+Console error that appeared from any click on Internet Explorer or Edge Browser is now Fixed.

+Deprecated SSH cryptographic settings used in previous releases are no longer used.

+Geobubble map that always displayed labels that could not be turned off has now been fixed by adding a checkbox to enable/disable data labels.

+Search autocomplete that crashed when using the payment_method column in search has now fixed.

+Query joins that don't appear correct when using a formula that involves multiple dimensions that causes a chasm trap query that combines data from similar queries is now fixed.

+Problem when attempting to mount drives using tscli mount-* is now fixed.

 {: id="51-new"}
-## New Features and Functionality
+## 5.1 New Features and Functionality

 ### Quick Select